saturday06/VRM-Addon-for-Blender/docs/website/content/create-humanoid-vrm-from-scratch.en.md

 ![](../images/simple2.png)

-Enter the file name and destination when the File View window appears and press `Export VRM`.
+Enter the filename and destination when the File View window appears and press `Export VRM`.

 ![](../images/simple3.png)